 At Tidemill Academy, we recognise the fundamental principle that writing is key to improving learning and raising standards; it enables pupils to gain access to all subjects across the curriculum.
-In addition, writing allows the children to express themselves creatively whilst developing key skills for organising and communicating ideas.
-All the skills of language are essential to participating fully as a member of society, and we believe that literate pupils will ultimately emerge as confident and articulate communicators.
+In addition, writing allows the children to express themselves creatively whilst developing key skills for organising and communicating ideas, linked to our Tidemill skills and attitudes.
+All the skills of language are essential to participating fully as a member of society, and we believe that literate pupils will ultimately emerge as confident and articulate life-long learners.

-Teachers plan for writing on a weekly basis following the guidelines of the National Curriculum and Tidemill Academy writing guidelines, which form part of our current English policy; this ensures progression of skills across and within each key stage.
-Our daily planning includes the units and genres to be taught with clear learning objectives and success criteria, differentiated activities and opportunities for assessment.
-Grammar, spelling and punctuation are emphasised as an important foundation of all writing.
-Pupils are taught to use grammar correctly, to punctuate properly and to develop accurate spelling.
+Teachers plan for writing on a weekly basis following the guidelines of the national curriculum and Tidemill Academy progression document, which form part of our current English policy; this ensures progression of knowledge across and within each key stage.
+Sequences of learning are based around core texts, embedding grammar, spelling and punctuation within the writing process.
+Pupils are taught to use grammar correctly, to punctuate consistently and to develop accurate spelling.
+Our daily planning includes the objectives and writing outcomes to be taught, with clear success criteria, differentiated activities and opportunities for assessment.
 All children have weekly spelling lists as part of their homework.
 We also encourage neat handwriting and help the children to achieve a legible script as a matter of course.